 4. Don’t focus on one part of your organization.

 It can be tempting to focus on just one department during this process, but if your entire company is going to be using the software, ALL departments should have some input on what they need before you start shopping The production department will have different challenges than the accounting department and sales department, and no one is more important than the other.

 5. Prioritize these things down to a top 5 list and then look for the software solution that offers the best answer to the most things on your list.

 Going into a decision as complex as selecting what you are going to use to run your company can be overwhelming and take time as your team wraps their heads around new terms and functionality.
-The last thing you want to do is to REDO everything 6 months or a year later after realizing you picked the wrong option.
+The last thing you want to do is to REDO everything 6 months or a year later after realizing you picked the wrong roofing CRM software.
 With these steps, you can ensure you make the right decision…the first time.

 We’re the specialty trade industry’s #1 software.
 AccuLynx is designed to help contractors see their business more clearly and communicate better — there’s nothing to download or install — you just log in and get to work.